easafe/easafe.github.io/_posts/2015-06-13-correct-religion.md

 >
 >The answer of question one is that absolute truth exists.
 This being the case, agnosticism, postmodernism, relativism, and skepticism are all false positions.

 Clearly the author here is a Truth fetishist.
-But I am afraid even the people whom the author take issue with, namely relativists, would agree that at least some truts still exists- for instance, isn't it *absolutely* true that a triangule has three sides?
+But I am afraid even the people whom the author take issue with, namely relativists, would agree that at least some truths still exists- for instance, isn't it *absolutely* true that a triangle has three sides?
 It looks like the rules of logic are safe from the hardcore skeptics, too.
 But who are these people, anyway?
 There are *absolutely* no postmodernist philosophers.
 "Postmodern" philosophy isn't a goddamn thing.
-Who we should take seriously accepts all proposition on the basis that each of them might be true?
+Who- that should take seriously- accepts all proposition on the basis that each of them might be true?
 Sounds like a theme here, but it *absolutely* seems the author is talking out of his ass.
 To make matters worse, few positions are clear cut, for a lack of better term, as he would like them to be.
 When I accept a position it isn't because I can draw on brown paper a 100% certain, *absolute* math proof- most of the time, I just happen to find sufficient reasons for it(people change their minds, right?).
 There are many a thing which a clear solution isn't obvious, but we still can pick reasonable sides.

 Anyway, it is still laughable how the article defends its wacky concept of absolute truth.
 The argument employed, known as "Road Runner Tactic" or Stolen Concept, is infamous in the following forms: